-The LAR is currently piloting a panel approach to assessing cases which may have multi agency learning, referred to as a Section 44 Panel Meeting.
-The panel is made up of representatives from relevant member agencies of NYSAB, who meet monthly.
-The aim is to provide a quick and easy referral route for professionals to refer cases which may need consideration for a safeguarding adult review (SAR) referral.
+The LAR is currently piloting a panel approach to assessing cases which may have multi agency learning, referred to as a "Section 44 Panel Meeting".

+The panel is made up of representatives from relevant member agencies of the NYSAB, who meet monthly.
+The aim is to provide a quick and easy referral route for professionals to refer cases which may need consideration for Safeguarding Adults Referral (SAR) referral.